Which filler under the eyes is better?

-Because they are transparent, easy to smooth and less likely to cake, hyaluronic acid fillers are the most common type of filler used in the area under the eyes.
-Hyaluronic acid provides the shortest result of all fillers, but some doctors consider it to provide the most natural look.
-There are many different varieties of HA gel fillers and the number of options is increasing.
-These include the Restylane family, the Juvederm family, and Belotero.
+Hyaluronic acid fillers are the most common type of filler used in the area under the eyes due to their transparency, ease of smoothing, and low risk of caking.
+Hyaluronic acid provides the shortest-lasting result of all fillers, but some doctors consider it to provide the most natural look.
+There are many different varieties of HA gel fillers, including the Restylane family, the Juvederm family, and Belotero.
+Hyaluronic acid is popular for under the eyes because it is very forgiving for the injector.

-Volbella is softer and Vollure (also known as Volift outside the United States, S. They cause less swelling than the previous variety of Juvederm products and are good choices for superficial (Volbella) and deeper (Vollure) injections under the eyes.
-My slight doubt in giving them my highest score is that a low incidence of inflammatory nodules (bumps) has been reported after 4 months with Volbella.
-It's a low risk, but I haven't seen this kind of problem with Restylane or Belotero.
+It is not very stiff and does not tend to clump or cause discoloration, but it does not provide a great lift if there is a deep tear.
+The Juvederm family includes newer fillers such as Volbella and Vollure (also known as Volift outside the United States).
+These cause less swelling than previous Juvederm products and are good choices for superficial (Volbella) and deeper (Vollure) injections under the eyes.
+However, there is a low incidence of inflammatory nodules (bumps) reported after four months with Volbella.

-Okay, it's important to note that fillers are not able to solve all problems under the eyes.
-Maiman says under-eye fillers are great if you need to fill the lost volume, which means you have noticeable tears and physical gaps under your eyes, but they're not necessarily an instant solution to all dark circles.
-Not sure if you've experienced volume loss under your eyes?
-Dr. Maiman suggests holding a mirror in front of your face and looking up so that the light reaches directly to the area under your eyes.
+This filling is lightweight, not too firm, and can be dissolved if necessary.
+Restylane may be a little better than Juvederm in this area.
+It's important to note that fillers are not able to solve all problems under the eyes.
+Fillers are great if you need to fill lost volume, which means you have noticeable tears and physical gaps under your eyes, but they're not necessarily an instant solution to all dark circles.

-If the color remains, pigment and filler are unlikely to be beneficial, says.
 So far, under-eye filler is an off-label treatment, meaning it hasn't received FDA approval.
 That doesn't mean it's illegal to put a filler under your eyes or anything, but it's still smart to go into the process knowing that there are some risks (even if they're rare).
 That said, rarer and more serious side effects can also occur, such as the Tyndall effect (when the skin turns blue) or death of tissue around the eye.
+FDA approved in 2003, Restylane is a leading hyaluronic acid-based dermal filler with long-lasting results in under-eye areas.

+Because Restylane products include lidocaine, injections are virtually painless.
 Restylane may be critical to eradicate dark-colored bags under the eyes as well as hollow tear ducts.
-The main reason for putting fillers under the eyes is to fill a hole under the eye colloquially called, yes, a tear canal, tells SELF Dr. Noelani Gonzalez, a board-certified dermatologist and director of cosmetic dermatology at Mount Sinai West.
 Fat injection, also known as fat transfer or fat grafting, is a permanent filler that uses its own fat cells to add volume, similar to injectable synthetic fillers.
+Currently, the best fillers for the area under the eyes for the vast majority of people are made of cross-linked hyaluronic acid (HA) gel.

 Elmer Purtle